MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/zero-hour-auto-purge.md

 ### How is ZAP affected by the exceptions to protection features in EOP and Defender for Office 365?

-ZAP actions may be overridden by [Safe sender lists](create-safe-sender-lists-in-office-365.md), mail flow rules, and other organizational block and allow settings.
-However, for malware and high-confidence phishing verdicts, ZAP will always act to protect users, except when the MX record for your domain points to Microsoft 365 and [Secure by default](secure-by-default.md#exceptions) is not applicable.
-It is crucial to consider the implications of bypassing filtering carefully, as it could compromise your organization's security posture.
+ZAP actions might be overridden by [Safe sender lists](create-safe-sender-lists-in-office-365.md), Exchange mail flow rules (transport rules), and other organizational block and allow settings.
+However, for malware and high-confidence phishing verdicts, there are very few scenarios where ZAP doesn't act on messages to protect users:

+- [Third-party phishing simulation URLs identified in the Advanced delivery policy]](advanced-delivery-policy-configure.md#use-the-microsoft-defender-portal-to-configure-third-party-phishing-simulations-in-the-advanced-delivery-policy) (high-confidence phishing).
+- [SecOps mailboxes identified in the Advanced delivery policy](advanced-delivery-policy-configure.md#use-the-microsoft-defender-portal-to-configure-secops-mailboxes-in-the-advanced-delivery-policy) (malware and high-confidence phishing).
+- [Admin submissions of false positives to Microsoft](submissions-admin.md#report-good-email-to-microsoft).
+By default, allow entries for domains and email addresses, files, and URLs exist for 30 days (malware and high-confidence phishing).

+It's important for you to carefully consider the implications of bypassing filtering, as it could compromise the security posture of your organizatione.

 ### What are the licensing requirements for ZAP?